 We go over these details regarding moving forward with the training on puppy pick up day.

-Heeling and Stationary Exercises Videos for Puppies in Our 12 1/2 Week Program With Heeling
+Heeling and Stationary Exercises Videos for Puppies in Our 12 Week Program

 We train several stationary exercises, all of which help teach puppies to find and stay in heel position.
 The “right here” command, in particular is very valuable.
 When told “right here”, puppies will get in position at our right side.
 We use this command to get puppies in initial position as well as to correct position when puppies should get in front of us.
 We also train our puppies to the stationary exercises depicted and described in the video below.